Gun law in Austria: Firearm possession

 As of 2019 there are 1,068,582 (or 12 per 100 people) registered firearms in Austria owned by 320,352 people (6.5% of population).
 198,834 of them have Category B firearm license and 74,527 people (0.8% of population) have carry permit.
 75,526 people (0.8% of population) are prohibited from owning firearms Small Arms Survey estimates that there are approximately 1,740,000 unregistered and illegal firearms in Austria.

 Controversies

-After the Graz school shooting in 2025, Austrian gun laws were heavily criticized as some of the most relaxed in europe.
-On the following Monday, the Austrian chancellor, Christian Stocker, vowed to tighten gun laws later the same week.
+After the Graz school shooting in June 2025, Austrian gun laws were heavily criticized as some of the most relaxed in Europe.
+On the following Monday, the Austrian chancellor, Christian Stocker, vowed to tighten gun laws.
+Three months later, in September 2025, the National Council passed a tightened gun law, including higher minimum ages and stricter psychological screening requirements.